Dates & Prices

 This tour is researched, organised and led by Adrian Hoskins, who has used this itinerary for several previous tours.
 Adrian has led over 70 butterfly and wildlife photography tours around the world and is an expert on tropical butterfly ecology.
 He is author of “Butterflies of the World“, “1000 Butterflies” and several scientific papers.
 You should be aware that Adrian’s tour style is unique in that you are not shepherded around, with butterflies pointed out and identified as you go.
 Instead you are given an introduction to the trail systems and thereafter encouraged to explore the well-marked trails alone or in pairs.
 This enables each person to photograph butterflies unhindered by guides or other guests.
 Adrian is more than happy to assist with identifications in the evenings during our post-dinner social gathering, and (time permitting) also willing to assist with identifications via email after the tour.

-Day 1 (4th September): Arrival in Quito and transfer to hotel
+Day 1 (8th September): Arrival in Quito and transfer to hotel.

-Day 6: Mid morning drive to San Isidro, stops on the way, afternoon arrival and overnight at San Isidro.
+Day 2 (9th September): Drive to San Isidro, stops on the way, afternoon arrival and overnight at San Isidro.

-Day 10: Morning drive to Mindo.
+Day 10 (17th September): Morning drive to Mindo.
 Stops and packed lunch in the field.
-Overnight at Mindo.
+Overnight at Maquipucuna.

-Day 11: All day at Mindo and its surroundings.
-Overnight at Mindo.
+Day 11 (18th September): All day at Mindo and its surroundings.
+Overnight at Maquipucuna.

-Day 12: All day at Milpe/Silanche and its surroundings.
-Overnight Mindo.
+Day 12 (19th September): All day at Milpe/Silanche and its surroundings.
+Overnight at Maquipucuna.

 This is new holiday for 2020 so testimonials will follow later